 If you are new to Metropolitan State or are applying for for the first time, it is recommended that you make an appointment by calling 651-793-1305.

 Step 2: Complete the Veteran Enrollment Certificate (.pdf)

 Section 1: Student Information

 This section must be completed in full.
-Your student ID can be found the front of your student ID card.
+Your student ID number can be found on the front of your student ID card.

 Section 2: Benefits Program